Time dispersion in quantum electrodynamics: Applications

 and thereby making the integral converge.
 So that while the original loop is infinite, the differences between nearby loops are finite.
 Since we do not actually measure any mass directly, but only by comparison -- every scale needs a weight on the left side and on the right -- we are not strictly required to compute the absolute value of any loop but only the difference between it and another.
 The calculations are tricky (see for example \cite{Bjorken:1965mo,Peskin:1995rv,Klauber:2013tg,Schwartz:2014tx}) but give not only finite results but extraordinarily good agreement with experiment.

 The comparison program -- referred to as renormalization -- has been worked out to a high degree of sophistication.
-It can be done to all orders, for not only QED but for the entire Standard Model, and in a way that is covariant (at least to the extent that QED is).
+It can be done to all orders, for not only QED but for the entire Standard Model, and in a way that is covariant.
 So we have a procedure that makes no sense (why are these basic loop diagrams infinite?) yet agrees perfectly and to many places with experiment.

 This problem would appear to be even more severe in the case of TQM.
 TQM has one more dimension to integrate over, so we would expect its divergences to be linear, perhaps even beyond the reach of a renormalization program.
 This would not keep us from using TQM as a way to develop a program to develop interesting experiments involving time and quantum mechanics, but it would make clear that TQM could not be an entirely satisfactory theory in its own right.